NU-CBITS/pem_plus/README.md

 2. Any email and password combination will work

 ####
-Note: This repository hosts a functional prototype for end consumers of the "RAY" (Mary Khetani) project--not a working, polished and tested application.
+Note: This repository hosts a functional prototype for end consumers of the "PEM+" (Mary Khetani) project--not a working, polished and tested application.